0x41gawor/lupus/journal.md

 	- Keep in mind that in the future it would be good to plug in some real system into Lupus, not only emulators.
 E.g. Free5GC or Open5GS would be a good idea.
 	- Also every `monitored-system` has to have its architecture and short description.
 Lack of this failed my presentation for supervisior and made it difficult for him to understand my concept.
 - Ingress and Egress agent
 	- In 2nd Sprint I've got rid of Translation-Agent as this element seemed to be underutilized.
-But when the number of external system grows (need to come up with 3rd idea), we can observe the common part of Lupus.
+But when the number of external system grows (need to come up with 3rd idea btw), we can observe the common part of Lupus.
 E.g. for Lupus to be data driven it needs certain criteria of Input or Output to be met.
 Now I need to adjust every system to meet them.
 But this should not be the case.
 The monitored system should not be modified in any way.
 This is the place for Ingress and Egress agents.
-On one side they have common, well-known Lupus-type interface, at second end they communicate with monitored-system with its specific.
+On one side they have common, well-known Lupus-specified interface, at second end they communicate with monitored-system with its specific API.
 The user of Lupus need to develop Ingress and Egress agents on its own, with our guidelines and examples provided.
 	> Change `monitored-system` to `managed-system`
 - Define the user of Lupus and his actions.
-Define the target audience etc. What user is able to do, what will have to do if want to use our platform etc.
+Define the target audience etc. What user is able to do, what will have to do if want to use our platform etc. Especially we will give the client/user CRDs that he has to install in his K8s cluster and set of instructions which he has to follow to first develop and then use Lupus as the control/management center for his desired loop.
 - Support for non-linear loops.
 	- Current impementation lets the user to create linear loops.
 With one thread and no forks.
 We need to enchance this part of framework.
 Define what has to be done with input (what action) and define the destination of each action's output.
 Escpecially one output can go to multiple destinations.
 We need to allow for fork.
 E.g. the element "Decide" can send its output to element "Execute" but also to element "Learn", whose goal is to send executed actions to some storage.
 - Support of more complicated set of actions